-7.2.1 To minimise the environmental impact of traffic, including air pollution and noise,

-7.2.2 To contain the levels of congestion in the valley

-7.2.3 To increase the proportion of journeys made by sustainable modes of transport e.g. walking, cycling, public transport and car-sharing in preference to single occupancy car use.
+- 7.2.1 To minimise the environmental impact of traffic, including air pollution and noise, - 7.2.2 To reduce the levels of congestion in the valley - 7.2.3 To increase the proportion of journeys made by sustainable modes of transport e.g. walking, cycling, public transport and car-sharing in preference to single occupancy car use. - 7.2.4 To reduce the need to travel other than by environmentally friendly means.